EarthSciML/earthsci.dev/src/quickstart/using_earthsciml.md

 )
 ```

-The above example couples the SuperFast with the [Fast-JX](https://gaschem.earthsci.dev/stable/api/#GasChem.FastJX-Tuple{}) photolysis model, and when we run them together as a coupled model, we can see a characteristic diurnal cycle in the O₃ concentration, were concentrations are lower at night and higher during the day owing to photochemistry:
+The above example couples the SuperFast with the [Fast-JX](https://gaschem.earthsci.dev/stable/api/#GasChem.FastJX-Tuple%7B%7D) photolysis model, and when we run them together as a coupled model, we can see a characteristic diurnal cycle in the O₃ concentration, were concentrations are lower at night and higher during the day owing to photochemistry:

 ```@example using_earthsciml
 chem_phot_sys = convert(ODESystem, chem_phot)
-sol = solve(ODEProblem(chem_phot_sys), tspan=(0,3*24*3600))
+sol = solve(ODEProblem(chem_phot_sys), tspan = (0, 3*24*3600))

-plot(sol.t, sol[chem_phot_sys.SuperFast₊O3], legend=:topright, xlabel="Time (s)",
+plot(sol.t, sol[chem_phot_sys.SuperFast₊O3], legend = :topright, xlabel = "Time (s)",
-    ylabel="O₃ Concentration (ppb)", label=:none,
-    title="SuperFast Chemistry + Fast-JX Photolysis")
+    ylabel = "O₃ Concentration (ppb)", label = :none, title = "SuperFast Chemistry + Fast-JX Photolysis")
 ```

 # External Data